Constitutional challenges to the New Deal

-Just three weeks after its defeat in the railroad pension case, the Roosevelt administration suffered its most severe setback, on May 27, 1935: "Black Monday".
-Chief Justice Hughes arranged for the decisions announced from the bench that day to be read in order of increasing importance.
-The Supreme Court ruled unanimously against Roosevelt in three cases:

-With several cases laying forth the criteria necessary to respect the due process and property rights of individuals, and statements of what constituted an appropriate delegation of legislative powers to the President, Congress quickly revised the Agricultural Adjustment Act (AAA).
-However, New Deal supporters still wondered how the AAA would fare against Chief Justice Hughes's restrictive view of the Commerce Clause from the Schechter decision.

-On what became known as White Monday, on March 29, 1937, the court handed down three decisions upholding New Deal legislation, two of them unanimous: West Coast Hotel Co. v.
+Just three weeks after its defeat in the railroad pension case, the Roosevelt administration suffered its most severe setback on May 27, 1935, Black Monday.
+Chief Justice Charles Evans Hughes arranged for the decisions announced from the bench that day to be read in order of increasing importance.
+The Supreme Court ruled unanimously against Roosevelt in three cases.
+With several cases laying forth the criteria necessary to respect the due process and property rights of individuals, and statements of what constituted an appropriate delegation of legislative powers to the U.S. President, Congress quickly revised the Agricultural Adjustment Act (AAA); however, New Deal supporters still wondered how the AAA would fare against Chief Justice Hughes's restrictive view of the Commerce Clause from the Schechter decision.
+On what became known as White Monday, on March 29, 1937, the Court handed down three decisions upholding New Deal legislation, two of them unanimous: West Coast Hotel Co. v.
 Parrish, Wright v.
 Vinton Branch, and Virginia Railway v.
 Federation.
-The Wright case upheld a new Frazier-Lemke Act which had been redrafted to meet the Court's objections in the Radford case; similarly, Virginia Railway case upheld labor regulations for the railroad industry, and is particularly notable for its foreshadowing of how the Wagner Act cases would be decided as the National Labor Relations Board was modeled on the Railway Labor Act contested in the case.
+The Wright case upheld a new Frazier-Lemke Act, which had been redrafted to meet the Court's objections in the Radford case; similarly, Virginia Railway case upheld labor regulations for the railroad industry, and is particularly notable for its foreshadowing of how the Wagner Act cases would be decided as the National Labor Relations Board was modeled on the Railway Labor Act contested in the case.